Nicholas Ayala

 You should always try to book your travels with a credit card’s “Transfer Partners.”

-This is because cost to redeem through a partner is typically lower than directly through your credit card.
+This is because the cost to redeem through a partner is typically lower than directly through your credit card.

 Let’s take United (who is a Chase Transfer Partner) for example.

+The cost for a one-way flight is more expensive in cash.
 But the credit card point redemption for the flight was only 86,000 points.

 If we take the lowest flight at $10,331 / 86,000 = $0.12 per point